 The left mouse button (LMB) navigates networks without changing the zoom level.
 Drag using the LMB in any empty area in the network to pan around the network.
 A scale 'overview' representation of the Network can be toggled on and off with the "o" key.

 If the middle mouse button is also a scroll wheel on your mouse, scroll forwards to zoom in and scroll backwards to zoom out.
-For more sensitive zoom control, click and hold down the MMB, dragging up or right to zoom in, or dragging down or left to zoom out.

 You can also box zoom by holding down the Ctrl button while using the MMB.
 To zoom in, hold down Ctrl and draw a box from left to right with the MMB.
 To zoom out, draw the box from right to left.